 FAIL FORWARD.
 One difference between masters and amateurs is that the former “fails forward” – their mistakes become lessons that take them forward.
 They know that failure is an opportunity to learn and get better.
 Michael Jordan is said to have said “I’ve missed more than 9,000 shots”.
 Those who succeed best are those who have failed the most.

 ”The paradox of excellences is that it is built upon the foundations of necessary failure”

 MOTIVATION BY ASSOCIATION.
 If we see someone who has fulfilled what we aim to achieve and who also shares some qualities with us, it can ignite a strong spark in us.
 This makes it more reasonable for us to be able to achieve our goals.
 We should therefore look for role models and imitate the qualities of those we admire.

 VISUALIZE SUCCESS.
 10,000 hours of deliberate practice alone is not enough to get to the top.
 You must also be able to perform when it counts.
 Many top athletes have felt the phenomenon of “choking” and felt paralyzed at the very moment when all the thousands of hours of training are to be used.
 To reach the top, one must also cope with mental pressure.
 Many top athletes prepare by visualizing their success.
 They see and feel how they will jump over the obstacle, score a goal or take the lead in the race.

 “There is an innate capacity for our bodies to bring into being, to the best of their ability, the optimistic scenarios in which we fervently believe.”

 LATER DOESN’T ALWAYS COMES.
-If we want somewhere, we should grab it right away and not push it into the future.
-An example from the book is a young promising basketball player who considered taking a year off before continuing his elite venture.
+If we want something, grab it right away and not push it into the future.
+A young promising basketball player considered taking a year off before continuing his elite venture.
 His mother said “later does not always come for everyone”.
-He realized that if professional players were what he wanted to become, then a year’s break would risk him missing his chance.
+If he wanted to become a professional player, then a year’s break would risk him missing his chance.